 To evaluate the performance of the adaptive search window method, we used web camera to track the motion of an object and plot a graph (Figure 5.19) showing its x-axis velocity against time.
-The data points are collected when we run Adaptive Spiral SEA PPNM PDE SAD Algorithm.
-The velocity means how many pixels the object has moved, positive mean it is moving to the right direction, negative mean to the left.
-The algorithm is run every second, then the velocity is just equal the magnitude of the x-component of the motion vector.
+The data points are collected when we run the Adaptive Spiral SEA PPNM PDE SAD Algorithm.
+The velocity means how many pixels the object has moved, positive value means it is moving to the right direction, negative value means to the left.
+The algorithm is run every second, thus the velocity just equals the magnitude of the x-component of the motion vector.
 The object is moving to the left and right periodically, thus the curve move up and down.